glycerine/gnatsd/health/ALGORITHM.md

 desirable in many cases, and ALLCALL is appropriate for these.
 This is congruent with Nats design as an always-on system.

-ALLCALL does not guarantee that a leader will always be present, but with live nodes it does provide that the cluster will have a leader after one lease term + maxClockSkew has expired.
+ALLCALL does not guarantee that a leader will always be present, but with live nodes it does provide that the cluster will have a leader after one heartbeat term has been initiated and completed.

 By design, ALLCALL functions well in a cluster with any number of nodes.